 Having a first aid kit with you when you hit the courts is always a good idea.
 But which first aid kit should you choose?

 Anyone who goes to a public park or gym should have a first aid kit or related items nearby.
 When you are shooting hoops or playing a pickup game, there is always the potential for injury.

 Sometimes it is as minor as a small fall or scratch, while other times it can be a broken bone or serious laceration.
 Many first aid kits come with many different items to help a range of injuries.

 It is also important to remember that while a first aid kit is great for helping out initially, be sure to call for help if the injury is serious enough.

 Of course, if you are playing basketball at home or at a game where trainers are present, having your own first aid kit likely isn’t necessary.

-Top Basketball First Aid Kits for 2021
+Top Basketball First Aid Kits

 Here’s a list of my top recommendations, along with detailed review of each first aid kit so you get to know its pros and cons.

 If you want a very compact first aid kit that is easy to store anywhere, this might be the one for you.
 It is also very durable and is even water-resistant, all while remaining very light.
 It can even attach to your bike or car.
 The kit is also incredible at keeping things organized as every section is labeled.
 While the kit is advertised more for backpacking and cycling it is also perfect for basketball.

 - The kit is very light and portable